 - Repeat the cooking process with the remaining batter.

 - Shred the red cabbage using a vegetable peeler.
-In a bowl, combine it with 1 tablespoon of lemon juice and a pinch of salt.
+In a bowl, combine it with 1 tablespoon of lime juice and a pinch of salt.
 Massage the cabbage with your hands to soften it.

 Hi Sarah, do you have any recommendations for a good non stick pan?